33 Inspiring Cancer Quotes From Survivors

-Cancer survivors have been through a lot—and they’ve learned a lot.
-This wisdom, drawn from the Reader’s Digest community, may help you and yours gain a new perspective on life.
+People who have survived cancer have been through a lot—and they've learned a lot.
+These cancer quotes may help you and yours gain a new perspective on life.

 "People ask if I had it to do again, would I choose cancer?
 Yes."

-Sally Morgan, PT, CST has been a breast cancer survivor for ten years now—and believe it or not, many survivors share her sentiment.
-“Facing cancer forces you to look inward, ask yourself hard questions about life, death, purpose, and gratitude, and it enables a new depth and understanding of how to live life from your heart, following your soul’s purpose,” Morgan explains.
-Learn why this “veteran” from the cancer front doesn’t want to be called a “survivor.”
+Physical therapist Sally Morgan has been a breast cancer survivor for ten years now—and believe it or not, other survivors share her sentiment.
+"Facing cancer forces you to look inward, ask yourself hard questions about life, death, purpose, and gratitude, and it enables a new depth and understanding of how to live life from your heart, following your soul's purpose," Morgan explains.
+Learn why this "veteran" from the cancer front doesn't want to be called a "survivor."